da-bao-jian/Bygone_Note/README.md

 ## How it Started

 [Evernote](https://evernote.com/) used to be my favourite notes taking app back in high school.
-As an influx of newly created notes taking apps rushes to the marketplace, however, Evernote's certain features have become somewhat obsoleted in the face of, for example, Roam Research's [bi-directional links](https://www.roamtips.com/home/what-are-bi-directional-links-and-tags-in-roam-research#:~:text=Bi%2Ddirectional%20links%20are%20created,K%20(Ctrl%2DK))(my personal favourite) and Notion's [Wiki](https://www.notion.so/guides/tag/wiki).
+As an influx of newly created notes taking apps rushes to the marketplace, however, Evernote's features have become somewhat obsoleted in the face of, for example, Roam Research's [bi-directional links](https://www.roamtips.com/home/what-are-bi-directional-links-and-tags-in-roam-research#:~:text=Bi%2Ddirectional%20links%20are%20created,K%20(Ctrl%2DK))(my personal favourite) and Notion's [Wiki](https://www.notion.so/guides/tag/wiki).

 Therefore, I decided to take on the challenge to optimize some of Evernote's original features while having fun to create a notes taking app that brings back the nostalgia.